Catholic Church and Nazi Germany during World War II: Eastern Europe

-Poland was divided into two parts by the Nazis: the Reich directly annexed Polish territories along Germany's eastern border, while and second part came under the administration of the so-called Generalgouvernement (General Government)—a "police run mini-state" under SS control and the rule of Nazi lawyer Hans Frank, which, wrote Davies, "became the lawless laboratory of Nazi racial ideology" and in due course the base for the main Nazi concentration camps.
+Poland was divided into two parts by the German occupiers: the Reich directly annexed Polish territories along Germany's eastern border, and the second part came under the administration of the so-called Generalgouvernement (General Government)—a "police run mini-state" under SS control and the rule of Nazi lawyer Hans Frank, which, wrote Davies, "became the lawless laboratory of Nazi racial ideology" and in due course the base for the main Nazi concentration camps.
 Yet here, Nazi policy toward the Church was less severe than in the annexed regions.
 The annexed areas were all to be "Germanized", and the Polish Church within them was to be thoroughly eradicated—though German Catholics could remain or settle there.
-In the annexed regions, the Nazis set about systematically dismantling the Church—arresting its leaders, exiling its clergymen, closing its churches, monasteries and convents.
+In the annexed regions, the Nazis set about systematically dismantling the Church by arresting its leaders; exiling its clergymen; and closing its churches, monasteries and convents.
 Many clergymen were murdered.
-Eighty per cent of the Catholic clergy and five bishops of Warthegau were sent to concentration camps in 1939; 108 of them are regarded as blessed martyrs.
-In a report to Pius XII regarding the dire situation, the Primate of Poland, Cardinal Hlond wrote that "Hitlerism aims at the systematic and total destruction of the Catholic Church in the ... territories of Poland which have been incorporated into the Reich".
+80% of the Catholic clergy and 5 bishops of Warthegau were sent to concentration camps in 1939; 108 of them are regarded as blessed martyrs.
+In a report to Pius XII regarding the dire situation, the Primate of Poland, Cardinal August Hlond wrote, "Hitlerism aims at the systematic and total destruction of the Catholic Church in the ... territories of Poland which have been incorporated into the Reich".

-Following the surrender of Warsaw and Hel Fortified Area, the Polish Underground and the Armia Krajowa (Home Army) resisted the Nazi occupation.
-The Home Army was conscious of the link between morale and religious practice and the Catholic religion was integral to much Polish resistance, particularly during the Warsaw Uprising of 1944.
-Adam Sapieha, Archbishop of Kraków became the de facto head of the Polish church following the invasion and openly criticised Nazi terror.
-A principal figure of the Polish Resistance, Sapieha opened a clandestine seminary in an act of cultural resistance.
+Following the surrender of Warsaw and Hel Fortified Area, the Polish Underground and the Armia Krajowa (Home Army) resisted the German occupation.
+The Home Army was conscious of the link between morale and religious practice and the Catholic religion was integral to much of the Polish Resistance, particularly during the Warsaw Uprising of 1944.
+Adam Sapieha, Archbishop of Kraków became the de facto head of the Polish Church after the invasion and openly criticised Nazi terror.
+A principal figure of the Polish resistance, Sapieha opened a clandestine seminary in an act of cultural resistance.
 Among the seminarians was Karol Wojtyla, the future Pope John Paul II.
-Among the most revered Polish martyrs was the Franciscan, Saint Maximilian Kolbe, who was murdered at Auschwitz-Birkenau, having offered his own life to save a fellow prisoner who had been condemned to death.
+Among the most revered Polish martyrs was the Franciscan, Saint Maximilian Kolbe, who was murdered at Auschwitz-Birkenau after he offered his own life to save a fellow prisoner who had been condemned to death.
 During the War he provided shelter to refugees, including 2,000 Jews whom he hid in his friary in Niepokalanów.
-Poland had a large Jewish population, and according to Davies, more Jews were both killed and rescued in Poland, than in any other nation: the rescue figure put at between 100,000 and 150,000—the work of the Catholic affiliated Council to Aid Jews was instrumental in much rescue work.
-Thousands of Poles have been honoured as Righteous Among the Gentiles—constituting the largest national contingent—and hundreds of clergymen and nuns were involved in aiding Jews during the war, though precise numbers are difficult to confirm.
+Poland had a large Jewish population and, according to Davies, more Jews were both killed and rescued in Poland, than in any other nation: the rescue figure put at between 100,000 and 150,000, the work of the Catholic-affiliated Council to Aid Jews was instrumental in much rescue work.
+Thousands of Poles have been honoured as Righteous Among the Gentiles,constituting the largest national contingent, and hundreds of clergymen and nuns were involved in aiding Jews during the war, though precise numbers are difficult to confirm.